Trisfald/veridia-rpg/Traits.md

 ### Condemnation
 ##### *Requirements: silver magic 3*
 ##### Cost: 5 experience points
-Spend one point of mana.\
+Spend one point of mana and take an action.\
 When you hit someone with an attack, you can decide to activate this spell on him.
 The next two times the victim is hit, sum one point to the damage received.\
 Lasts one hour.